The Untold Story: Plot

 The story opens in 1978 with an argument in a small Hong Kong apartment.
-Wong Chi-hang (Anthony Wong) brutally beats a gambler named Keung (James Ha) nearly to death for refusing to lend him money before burning him alive.
-He quickly flees the Hong Kong police by burning his identification documents and changing his name.
+Chan Chi-Leung brutally beats a gambler named Keung nearly to death for refusing to lend him money before burning him alive.
+He quickly flees the Hong Kong police by burning his identification documents and changing his name to Wong Chi Hang.

 The film then flashes forward to Macau in 1986, where a family discovers a bag of rotten limbs washed up on the beach.
-Police officers Bull (Parkman Wong), Robert (Eric Kei), King Kong (Lam King Kong) and Bo (Emily Kwan) arrive on the scene before being joined by their supervisor Inspector Lee (Danny Lee).
+Police officers Bull, Robert, King Kong, and Bo arrive on the scene before being joined by their supervisor Inspector Lee.
 The cops examine the limbs and take them in for examination.

 Wong Chi Hang is then shown to be working at the Eight Immortals Restaurant where he receives and tears up a letter meant for Cheng Lam, the former owner of the restaurant.
 It is then shown that the restaurant is still in Cheng Lam's ownership and Wong is unable to procure it officially without the former's signature, who is mysteriously absent.

 King Kong and Bo take one of the arms to a forensics analyst who identifies the arm as that of Chan Lai Chun, Cheng Lam's mother in law.
 Robert also receives a letter from Cheng Lam's older brother addressed to the Macau police department, saying that Cheng Lam has mysteriously disappeared.

 Wong is later caught cheating at Mahjong by a waiter who works in the restaurant.
 When confronted about it, Wong stabs him in the eye with a restaurant's reception check spindle and beats him to death with a large soup spoon before dismembering his corpse and turning it into pork buns.
 He then disposes of the bones by putting them in the dumpster.

 Inspector Lee orders the other cops to investigate the restaurant after reading the letter.
-When interviewed, Wong tells Bull and Robert that Cheng Lam has gone away and sold the shop to him while Pearl (Julie Lee) tells Bo of the letters from the mainland the restaurant has received.
+When interviewed, Wong tells Bull and Robert that Cheng Lam has gone away and sold the shop to him while Pearl tells Bo of the letters from the mainland the restaurant has received.
 Wong shoos the cops away after giving them free pork buns.

-That night, Wong corners Pearl and brutally beats and tortures her before raping her and stabbing her pelvis with chopsticks, killing her.
+That night, Wong corners Pearl and brutally beats and tortures her before raping her and stabbing her vagina with chopsticks, killing her.
 He then dismembers her corpse as well.

 Inspector Lee and his team later visit the restaurant, whereupon Wong acts suspiciously when questioned by Lee who then places 24 hour surveillance on Wong.

 Wong is caught trying to dispose of evidence linking him to Cheng Lam by Robert and Bo and is detained by the team while trying to cross the border to China.